Resume Tips

 ⚠️ Skip it if you have 3+ years of relevant experience

 Experienced candidates should lead with a professional summary instead.
-An objective on an experienced resume can read as filler — or worse, make it look like you copied a template.
+An objective on an experienced resume can read as filler — or worse, make it look like you copied a template without customizing anything.
 Recruiters want to see what you have accomplished, not what you hope to achieve.
+Use the space for your top two or three career achievements and your area of expertise.

 How to Write a Resume Objective That Works